Blue Mosque, Yerevan: Early history

-The mosque was built in 1765–1766 (AH 1179) (Note: Alternatively given as 1767-1768 (AH 1181) by Markus Ritter "as evidenced by the inscriptions of the main mihrab.) by Hoseyn Ali Khan, the ruler of the Erivan Khanate under the Afsharid dynasty, as the city's main Friday mosque.
+The mosque was built in 1765–1766 (AH 1179) (Note: Alternatively given as 1767-1768 (AH 1181) by Markus Ritter "as evidenced by the inscriptions of the main mihrab.) by Hoseyn Ali Khan, the ruler of the Erivan Khanate of Iran, as the city's main Friday mosque.
 The mosque was the largest of the eight mosques operating in Yerevan when the Russians captured the city in 1827.
 The mosque underwent substantial redecoration with tiles around 1887-88 (AH 1305), under Russian administration.
 The mosque underwent another reconstruction in 1907–1910.

 H. F. B. Lynch, who visited Erivan in 1890s, wrote: "There is nothing very remarkable in the architecture of the mosque; but the floral paintings which adorn the ceiling of a companion and smaller edifice on the north side of the court are of very high merit."
 Luigi Villari, an Italian diplomat and historian, gave a detailed description of the mosque in his 1906 book titled Fire and Sword in the Caucasus.
 He wrote that the "great mosque called the Gok Djami [...] is a good deal more than a mosque; it is a long quadrangle containing several places of worship and a number of cells, schools, and offices of the Moslem religious administration.
 It is not very ancient [...] but it is handsome."
 The Encyclopædia Britannica (1911) described the mosque as the "finest building in the city."
 The minaret of the mosque, standing at 24 m was the tallest structure in 19th-century Yerevan.

+From the late 18th century, the mosque was home to a school (madrasa), which was the largest and most regularly operating of the mosque schools in Erivan.
+The German scholar August von Haxthausen, who visited the mosque in the 1840s, gave a description of the school:

+In one of the halls, to the left of the mosque, we found a school assembled, consisting of about thirty boys, who sat in a row against the walls, all with their legs crossed under them; two teachers, in the same posture, sat facing them, one on each side; in the centre stood water-jugs, inkstands, etc. The boys were summoned two at a time to repeat their lessons […].
+Although they are all Tatar children, the only language taught is Persian: in no case do they learn to read or write their own language.
+They have only manuscript books; the teachers read to them, until they become accustomed to the characters; the book generally used for this purpose is a Persian history of Nadir Shah.
+The process of teaching them to read and write in a language quite foreign to them is very tedious, sometimes occupying several years.

+As Tadevos Hakobyan writes, the relatively poor conditions and educational methods described by Haxthausen were common to the schools attached to churches and mosques in Erivan in this period, which, in any case, were attended by only a small percentage of the city's children.